therealahrion/Audio-Modification-Library/README.md

 * Add some new variables and functionality so apps and libs will be installed to vendor if rom is oreo or newer
 * Added audio_effects xml files to CFGS array - along with previous point, should add pixel 2 compatibility'
 * Added new sepolicy patch needed for oreo
+* Replace sepolicy patches with "setenforce 0" if oos oreo is detected - temporary workaround for now

 ### v2.4 - 11.30.2017
 * Fix mounting issues with Magisk v14.0